2018 global blockchain survey

 The established companies face a host of legacy concerns and are trying to make blockchain fit into an already existing business paradigm that may or may not benefit from the introduction of this technology.
 The emerging disruptors, on the other hand, have business models inspired by blockchain.
 They are experimenting and building without the constraints of legacy business processes.
 They focus energy on what is possible and then deal with any challenges as they rise.
 Based on our experience with the emerging disruptors, we believe blockchain adoption is far more advanced in the United States than the Deloitte's global survey indicates.

-Among the general public, early adopters, such as crypto-currency traders, have helped to bring mainstream notoriety to
+Among the general public, early adopters, such as crypto-currency traders, have helped to bring mainstream notoriety to blockchain.
+For all this advocacy, however, there remain a significant number of skeptics who view blockchain as the overhyped engine behind a volatile and unregulated financial market.

 According to our survey, stagnant perceptions about blockchain’s capabilities appear to be more entrenched outside of the United States.
 When asked if they believed that blockchain was just “a database for money” with little application outside of financial services, just 18 percent of US respondents agreed with that statement versus 61 percent of respondents in France and the United Kingdom.